fierval/SFND_radar_target_generation_and_detection/README.md

 Here the ratio of row to column training / guarding cells was picked based on the rows / cols ratio of 4 (`Nr/2 = 512`, `Nd = 128`)

 3. The double-loop is used to slide the guarding and training cells mounted around the CUT (cell under test) over the entire grid created in 1.
-Sliding is done so that **all** of the cells around FFT are found in the grid, meaning that not all of the cells will have a chance to be a CUT.
+Sliding is done so that **all** of the cells around CUT are found in the grid, meaning that not all of the cells will have a chance to be a CUT.
 For those cells we set the output signal to 0.
 This is a noop since we have already initialized the output array to 0.
 4. Compute the threshold value, averaging over training cells and setting the cell corresponding to CUT in the output to 1 if CUT value is greater than the threshold.